thawkin3/pinecone-demo/README.md

 This app is built using Python 3.9+, Flask 2.0+, and Pinecone.

+You can find it [hosted on Heroku here](https://pinecone-demo.herokuapp.com/).

 ## Running the app locally

 Begin by cloning this git repo and navigating to the project directory.